Vivendi asks Milan court to suspend Mediaset's corporate overhaul

-MILAN (Reuters) - French conglomerate Vivendi (VIV.PA) has filed summary proceedings in Italy against Mediaset’s (MS.MI) plan to merge its Italian and Spanish businesses into a new Dutch holding company, Mediaset said on Tuesday.
+MILAN, Oct 15 (Reuters) - French conglomerate Vivendi has filed summary proceedings in Italy against Mediaset’s plan to merge its Italian and Spanish businesses into a new Dutch holding company, Mediaset said on Tuesday.

 But Vivendi, Mediaset’s second largest shareholder, is challenging the plan in courts as it includes a governance structure that would help Fininvest, the holding company of former Italian Prime Minister Silvio Berlusconi, to tighten its grip over the broadcaster.